Family and friends supporting someone who has attempted suicide

 Participation in this research is completely voluntary and unpaid.
 Read the Participant Information Sheet to learn more.

-Everymind acknowledges Suicide Prevention Australia for providing an Innovation Research Grant to support this feasibility trial.
+Everymind acknowledges the National Suicide Prevention Research Fund, managed by Suicide Prevention Australia, for providing an Innovation Research Grant to support this research trial.

 Research ethics information